Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 Marquette vs. Wisconsin Predictions & Picks: Spread, Total - December 2

-Saturday's contest between the No. 3 Marquette Golden Eagles (6-1) and Wisconsin Badgers (5-2) at Kohl Center has a good chance to be a competitive matchup, as our computer prediction projects a final score of 72-70, with Marquette taking home the win.
-Game time is at 12:30 PM ET on December 2.
+Saturday's contest at Kohl Center has the No. 3 Marquette Golden Eagles (6-1) matching up with the Wisconsin Badgers (5-2) at 12:30 PM ET (on December 2).
+Our computer prediction projects a narrow 72-70 win for Marquette, so expect a tight matchup.

-According to our computer prediction, Wisconsin is projected to cover the spread (3.5) versus Marquette.
-The two sides are expected to eclipse the 139.5 total.
+According to our computer prediction, Wisconsin is projected to cover the point spread (3.5) versus Marquette.
+The two sides are expected to exceed the 139.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!